50 years in Space

 Launched in 1997, MiniSat was the first in a series of mini-satellites promoted by the National Institute of Aerospace Technology (INTA) and was the first satellite to be fully developed in Spain by local companies.

-SENER developed the attitude control system, which ensures the satellite is positioned correctly.
+SENER developed the attitude control system, which acquires, stabilizes and maintains the satellite positioning.

 1998.-SPOT-4 Earth observation satellite